klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.Contract.md

 myContract.deploy(options)
 ```
 Deploys the contract to the Klaytn blockchain.
 After successful deployment,
-the promise will resolve with a new contract instance.
+the promise will be resolved with a new contract instance.

 **Parameters**